targets-framework/targets-framework.github.io/hugo/content/learn/overview/_index.en.md

 ### Who would want to use Targets?

 Developers, and in particular DevOps folk, and their ilk, will find it particularly useful.
-If you have some gnarly shell scripts sitting your `$HOME/bin` which you call on which any regularity, you should probably keep reading.
+If you have some gnarly shell scripts sitting your `$HOME/bin` which you call on with any regularity, you should probably keep reading.

 Consider some practical DevOps use cases: